blockchainsllc/in3-server/README.md

 ### Unregister

 In order to unregister a node, the function `unregisteringNode(address _signer)` can be called by the owner of the in3-node.
 The node will then immediately removed from the in3-nodeList.
 However, the deposit of the former in3-node will be locked until the provided timeout of that node is over.
-This is done to make sure the node can still be made liable for returning wrong signed blockHashes.
+This is done to make sure the node can still be made liable for returning wrong signed blockhashes.

 After the timeout-period is over, the deposit can be withdrawn using the function `returnDeposit(address _signer)` which will the deposit of the former node to its former owner.